Laminotomy / Foraminotomy

 Foraminotomy

-Foraminotomy is a medical operation used to relieve pressure on nerves that are being compressed by the intervertebral foramina, the passages through the bones of the vertebrae of the spine that pass nerve bundles to the body from the spinal cord.
+Foraminotomy is an operation used to relieve pressure on nerves that are being compressed by bone in the intervertebral foramina; that is, the passages through the bones of the vertebrae that pass nerve bundles to the body from the spinal cord.

-A foraminotomy is performed to relieve the symptoms of nerve root compression in cases where the foramen is being compressed by bone, disc, scar tissue, or excessive ligament development and results in a pinched nerve.
+A foraminotomy is performed to relieve the symptoms of nerve root compression, in cases where the foramen is being compressed by bone or excessive ligament development and results in a pinched nerve.